-Her study appears at the same time as Canada’s ParticipACTION report, which states: “Access to active play in nature and outdoors—with its risks—is essential for healthy child development.
-We recommend increasing children’s opportunities for self-directed play outdoors in all settings—at home, at school, in child care, the community and nature.”
+Her study appears at the same time as Canada’s ParticipACTION report, which states: “Access to active play in nature and outdoor — with its risk — is essential for healthy child development.
+We recommend increasing children’s opportunities for self-directed play outdoors in all setting — at home, at school, in child care, the community and nature.”
 The takeaway?
 We are making our kids too safe to succeed.

 Here’s an excerpt from the excellent interview Maclean’s magazine did with Brussoni: